govex/performance-management-getting-started/questions-goals.md

 If so, are there metrics and a timelines associated with the goals?
 Can any of these be considered a bold goal?
 Have you identified a Key Performance Indicator (KPI)?

-Is not, brainstorm about what a bold goal might look like for each priority, including timeline, metrics, and KPI.
+If not, brainstorm about what a bold goal might look like for each priority, including timeline, metrics, and KPI.
 ________________________________________________________________________________________________________________________________________________________________________________________________________________________________________
 Which departments are responsible for the stsrategies to meet these goals?
 Do these departments have their own work plans to achieve the goals?